dsamojlenko/weight-tracker/README.md

 # Weight-tracker

-Just a quick little two-person weight-tracker for a new year's resolution competition between my brother and I.
+Just a quick little two-person weight-tracker for a new year's resolution competition.

 ## Screenshots